What is Medicare

 For more information about Medicare:

-For further information about eligibility or to apply for Medicare, call the Social Security Administration at (800) 772-1213, visit their website at www.ssa.gov, or visit your local Social Security office.
+For further information about eligibility or to apply for Medicare, call the Social Security Administration at (800) 772-1213, visit their website at www.ssa.gov, or make an appointment to visit your local Social Security office.
 TTY users should call 1-800-325-0778.
 If you are newly eligible for Social Security benefits and you want to apply for both Social Security and Medicare you can do it online at www.ssa.gov/onlineservices.

 For general information about Medicare, call 1-800-MEDICARE (633-4227) or go to www.medicare.gov.
 TTY users should call 1-877-486-2048.